raihanrifandi/Simple-Recipe-Book-App/README.md

 If you encounter any problems while trying to run this program, please let me know

 ## Credits
-All the credits go to my team members
+All the credits go to
 1. Raihan Rifandi
-2. Putri Amelia
-3. Jenitra Hafizhan